fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/04_while.md

 ## do while

 An alternative loop is formed using `do` and `while` keywords.
-The only difference is that the condition is checked after loop body, which means that it's guaranteed to execute at least once.
+The only difference is that the condition is checked after the loop body, which means that it's guaranteed to execute at least once.

 ```c++
 #include <iostream>